kitab-project-org/kitab-project-org.github.io/_posts/2025-02-12-Repetition-That-Does-Not-Get-Boring--Exp.md

     title: 'SBB, Wetzstein II, 227, 161v'

 ---
-Some might know the 1945 Buddy Kaye and Ted Mossman song *Till the End of Time,* made famous by [[Perry Como]{.underline}](https://www.youtube.com/watch?v=kVE-_7wbvLA).
+Some might know the 1945 Buddy Kaye and Ted Mossman song *Till the End of Time,* made famous by [Perry Como](https://www.youtube.com/watch?v=kVE-_7wbvLA).
 The beginning of the lyrics run like this:

 > Till the end of time
 >